ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 In the beginning, we decided to use [``Longhorn``](https://longhorn.io/docs/1.4.2/what-is-longhorn/) for DSS.
 A comparison between ``Longhorn`` and several other options for DSS can be found [here](https://rpi4cluster.com/k3s/k3s-storage-setting/).
 In summary, ``Longhorn`` excels in its lightweight nature and suitability for meeting the project's needs in terms of scalability, high availability, and high I/O performance.
 However, after installation our `Longhorn` pods were in constant `CrashLoopBackOff` status.
 That, coupled with the complex setup and usage, made us abandon `Longhorn`.

-We turn to [`OpenEBS`](https://openebs.io/docs/#what-does-openebs-do) for DSS instead.
-We will configure `OpenEBS` to dynamically provision [Replicated Volumes](https://openebs.io/docs#replicated-volumes).
-Due to the limitations of our Pi, we can only use [OpenEBS Jiva Operator](https://github.com/openebs/jiva-operator#jiva-operator) for dynamic provisioning.
+We turned to [`OpenEBS`](https://openebs.io/docs/#what-does-openebs-do) for DSS instead.
+We configured `OpenEBS` to dynamically provision [Replicated Volumes](https://openebs.io/docs#replicated-volumes).
+Due to the limitations of our Pi, we could only use [OpenEBS Jiva Operator](https://github.com/openebs/jiva-operator#jiva-operator) for dynamic provisioning.
 Here are the configuration steps: